Consulting the Community

-The Trustees of Cotswold Beacon Academy Trust have decided to apply to set up a new primary and a new secondary school in Cheltenham to meet the growing and urgent demand for places.
+The Trustees of Cotswold Beacon Academy Trust have decided to apply to set up a new secondary school in Gloucester to meet the growing demand for places.

 The views of the local community are important to us and you can participate in our consultation in the following ways:

-The application process for the new schools has not yet started but Trustees are keen to share their vision and to gather feedback before submitting their bid.
+The bid would be submitted as part of Wave 14 of the Department for Education’s free school programme, the deadline for which is expected to be 30th September 2019.
+Trustees of Cotswold Beacon Academy Trust are keen to share their vision and to gather feedback before submitting their bid.
 Your views are highly valued and you do not have to be a parent of school aged children to contribute.
 Thank you for taking the time to read this information and for any feedback, questions or support you are able to offer.

 Stuart Wilson Chief Executive Officer (CBAT) and Headteacher of Marling School

 Nigel Riglar Chair of the Trust Board (CBAT)